Providing for your pet in your Will – is your pet property?

 • failed to take into account her attachment to Roxy.

 Sadly, the matter seems too hot to handle.
 The Full Court handballs the decision.
 The Full Court argues that there is a mutual intention between the parties.
 This is that Roxy is purchased for the husband’s daughter.
-But, obviously, the daughter is not a party to the family law proceedings.
+But the daughter is not a party to the family law proceedings.
 Therefore, the wife had no legal or equitable interest in Roxy.
 Therefore, it is not appropriate for the court to make an order to transfer Roxy.

 Does the court treat pets like children in your Will?